Xander-Morris/TinyLSM/README.md

 ### Distributed Key-Value Layer

 The LSM-tree is wrapped in a FastAPI HTTP server.
-A cluster is a fixed set of nodes with one designated leader.
-The leader accepts writes, applies them locally, then replicates to all followers.
+A cluster has one leader at a time, elected via a Raft-style protocol with randomized timeouts and a pre-vote phase to prevent term inflation from partitioned nodes.
+The leader accepts writes, applies them locally, then replicates to all followers in parallel.
 A write is acknowledged to the caller only after a majority of nodes confirm it, so the cluster can tolerate up to `floor(n/2)` node failures without losing writes.
-Followers that are behind can request the full operation history from the leader via `/sync` and replay it to catch up.

-A write to a follower is forwarded transparently to the leader, so the caller does not need to know which node is the leader.
+A write to a follower is forwarded transparently to the leader.
+A consistent read (`GET /get?key=k&consistent=true`) is also forwarded to the leader to avoid returning stale data.

+Followers that fall behind are caught up via heartbeat: the leader tracks each follower's log index and includes any missing entries in the next heartbeat.
+A new node joining the cluster can also pull the full history from the leader via `/sync` at startup.

+Nodes can be added or removed at runtime via `/add_node` and `/remove_node`.
+Membership changes are replicated through the log so all nodes apply them at the same point.

-### Persistent Replication Log
+### Persistent Replication Log and Snapshots

-Every write the leader processes is appended to an on-disk replication log (`replication.log`) in the leader's data directory.
-On startup, the leader reads this file back and reconstructs its in-memory log before accepting connections.
-This means a new or restarted follower can always sync the complete history from the leader, even after the leader has been restarted.
-Without this, a leader restart would wipe the in-memory log and leave any new followers unable to catch up to writes that happened before the restart.
+Every write the leader processes is appended to an on-disk replication log (`replication.log`) in the node's data directory.
+On startup, the node reads this file back and reconstructs its in-memory log before accepting connections.
+This means a restarted node can rejoin the cluster and serve reads immediately.

+Once the log exceeds `LOG_COMPACTION_THRESHOLD` entries, the node takes a snapshot: it serializes the full current KV state to `snapshot.json`, then truncates the replication log.
+On the next startup, the node loads the snapshot first and only replays log entries that came after it.
+This keeps startup time and memory usage bounded regardless of how long the cluster has been running.
+When a joining node is too far behind the snapshot, `/sync` sends the snapshot directly instead of individual log entries.

 ### CRC Checksums
 Each SSTable line is written with a CRC32 checksum.
 On read, the checksum is recomputed and if it doesn't match a `ValueError` is raised right away instead of returning bad data.